Yabloko: Federal Bureau

 The Federal Bureau of the Party is the permanent governing body of the party.
-The Federal Bureau makes political decisions and makes statements on behalf of the party in accordance with the decisions of the Political Committee, approves the estimates of income and expenses of the party, the procedure for receiving and spending funds and the report on their implementation in accordance with the decisions of the Political Committee, exercises the rights of a legal entity on behalf of the party and performs its duties in accordance with the party charter, and also exercises other powers in accordance with the party charter.
+The Federal Bureau makes political decisions and makes statements on behalf of the party by the decisions of the Political Committee, approves the estimates of income and expenses of the party, the procedure for receiving and spending funds, and the report on their implementation by the decisions of the Political Committee, exercises the rights of a legal entity on behalf of the party and performs its duties in accordance with the party charter, and also exercises other powers in accordance with the party charter.